 Pregnancy and the first days with baby can be full of anticipation, intensity and serious lack of sleep.
 So you should definitely get your picture taken, right?!
 Seriously though, it’s such a special time and there are moments that you will want to remember forever.
 We asked three talented, Ottawa-based photographers some frequently asked questions they get about maternity and newborn photography.
-Here is what Meghan Graham, Bethany Amanda and Irina Fortey had to share:
+Here is what Meghan Graham, Grey Loft Studio and Irina Fortey had to share:

 The Maternity Photoshoot

 How far along in pregnancy should women have their pregnancy photos done?

 “I recommend anywhere between 28-34 weeks, depending on the way the pregnancy is going and how big or small the new mother feels.
 I wouldn’t say there is an “ideal” time, but the fact is, most women aren’t able to move into positions easily once they hit closer to 39 weeks, and unfortunately we never know when baby will make an appearance.”
 BA

 There seem to be a lot of different styles of maternity photos.
 How do you work with a woman to determine which style best suits her?

 “I specialize in lifestyle photojournalism where emphasis is on a relaxed candid and real moment capture.
 Before a session, we discuss lifestyle and plan our session around the activities that move with the spirit of the family.”
 IF

 “I ask the mom-to-be and if she is unsure or needs guidance I show her some example maternity photos to help inspire what the shoot will become.”
 MG